2020 marks the 30th anniversary of Doors Open Days, Scotland’s largest free festival and celebration of architecture, culture and heritage.

 Every year throughout September, it offers free access to over a thousand venues across the country.
 The aim of DOD is to give everyone the opportunity to explore some of the most architecturally and culturally significant buildings in Scotland, places which are not usually open to the public or which usually charge an entry fee.

-The Scottish Civic Trust coordinates the festival nationally and it is part of European Heritage Days, together with Scottish Archaeology Month which is organised by Archaeology Scotland.
+The Scottish Civic Trust coordinates the festival nationally and the Cockburn Association locally, and it is part of European Heritage Days, together with Scottish Archaeology Month which is organised by Archaeology Scotland.
 Both events are supported by Historic Environment Scotland.

 National Records of Scotland (NRS) has participated in DOD for many years.
 We have welcomed visitors into our buildings for behind the scenes tours, exhibitions and the opportunity to speak to us about what we do.